-Anyone want to join us on a trip to Rajasthan in the autumn and be involved in giving out the bits at a horse fair?
+Anyone want to join us on a trip to Rajasthan and be involved in giving out the bits at a horse fair?

-Please register your interest by emailing us at email@example.com and we will keep you posted on updated itinerary and prices, with no obligation.
+Please register your interest by emailing us at firstname.lastname@example.org and we will send you a detailed itinerary, with no obligation.

 The following book list has been recommended by members, for your interest, a nice mixture of fact, fiction, pictorial and some humorous reading… In no order of preference:~

 MARWARI ~ Legend of the Indian Horse by Francesca Kelly and Dale Durfee.